 As well as questions that assess how you work, and the achievements you've made, you could also be asked what previous experiences in other professional situations, any previous successes, or even failures and how you've overcome these and learnt from them.

 Privacy: don't worry, this recording never leaves your computer; it never goes to our server and we have no way of accessing your webcam or your recordings.
 It's completely safe because it is all stored offline in your browser's cache.
 Disconnect your internet and you'll see what we mean.

-Try recording and playing back your answers to questions such as:
+Try recording and playing back your answers to common video interview questions such as:

 - Tell me about a time you needed to use teamwork to solve a problem.